 - Greenhouse growing problems – Calcium Deficiency in greenhouse growing

-The typical symptom of calcium deficiency in sand culture is identified when the development and death of the short clubby roots becomes a matter several of weeks.
-In many cases, the low pH of soil is also associated with the insufficient amount of calcium in the soil.
+The typical symptom of calcium deficiency in sand culture is identified when the development and death of the short clubby roots becomes a matter of several weeks.
+In many cases, the low pH of the soil is also associated with the insufficient amount of calcium in the soil.

 - Greenhouse growing problems – Iron deficiency in greenhouse growing

-Symptoms of Iron deficiency is a common problem seen in plants.
-But, as the lack of iron becomes intense necrotic areas can be seen on the yellow colored foliage and this may lead to the dropping of affected leaf.
+Symptoms of Iron deficiency are a common problem seen in plants.
+But, as the lack of iron becomes intense necrotic areas can be seen on the yellow-colored foliage and this may lead to the dropping of the affected leaf.
 Sometimes the deficiency of iron may not be the primary cause.
 The symptoms can also occur by the injury to the roots through over-watering or over-fertilizing the plants.
 Soil pests like nematodes can also interfere the root growth and cause iron chlorosis symptoms.

 - Greenhouse growing problems – Boron deficiency in greenhouse growing

 The cases of boron deficiency are few in number and mostly the symptoms are seen in certain carnation and rose varieties.
 The newly grown foliage is thick or leathery and rapidly gets chlorotic.
 The flowers of the rose plant are malformed.
 A ‘witches broom’ effect can be observed since the stem tip dies resulting in the rise of the shoots immediately below.
-Boron deficiency should be concluded carefully and after the deep observation because such symptoms can also be the cause of other environmental factor and cultural practice.
-Therefore soil testing, soil type, fertilizer application and watering practices should be observed carefully before coming to any conclusion.
+Boron deficiency should be concluded carefully and after deep observation because such symptoms can also be the cause of other environmental factors and cultural practices.
+Therefore soil testing, soil type, fertilizer application, and watering practices should be observed carefully before coming to any conclusion.